Halfwalker/ZFS-root/README.md

 ```

 This will run the `zfsbootmenu` command upon login automagically.
 NOTE: one problem is that the ssh session remains after unlocking - need a clean way to ensure it exits after the unlock is finished

-## Configuration

-The *ZFS-root.sh* script will prompt for all details it needs.
-In addition, you can pre-seed those details via a *ZFS-root.conf* file, and an example is provided.
-There are several extra config items that can only be set via a *ZFS-root.conf* file and not the menu questions.

-NOTE: It will _always_ prompt for the list of disks to install to, and will pause with a textbox showing the selected options.

-*SSHPUBKEY*
-: Any SSH pubkey to add to the new system main user `~/.ssh/authorized_keys` file.

-*HOST_ECDSA_KEY* or *HOST_RSA_KEY*
-: Can specify the host ECDSA or RSA keys if desired.
-Comes in handy for repeated runs of the script in testing, so you don't have to keep editing your `~/.ssh/known_hosts`.

 ## Booting details